plausible/docs/docs/proxy/guides/netlify.md

 ## Step 1: Add URL rewrite rules

-If you don't already have a `_redirects` file at the root of your repository, create one.
+If you don't already have a `_redirects` file at the publish directory of your site, create one.
 You can learn more about Netlify redirects and rewrites [here](https://docs.netlify.com/routing/redirects/).
 Here's the setup for proxying Plausible Analytics: